-PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full name of child ate of Dealeation is not provided Chur ch Pries t or minister Addr ess Telephone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations membership is evidenced by a minister of religion.
-Priority will next be given to children of other Christian denominations 10 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths 11 whose membership is evider by a religious leader.
-8
+PART B - to be completed by a Church Priest or Minister where a Baptism Certificate or Certificate of Dedication is not provided

+Full r ame of child

+Chur ch

+Pries t or minister

+Addre ess

+Telep hone

+From your knowledge, please tick box if it describes the child's circumstances:

+Criterion 3 Priority will next be given to children who are Baptised Catholic.

+Criterion 5 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.

+Criterion 6 Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.

+Drive cy and Data Brot action